Inventory of ACES' Custom Printed Circuit Boards

 ICS3U Competition set for Winter 2020

-Intersection Shield for the Dolgin Development Board (June 2019).
+(DDP Shield) Intersection Shield for the Dolgin Development Platform (June 2019).
 This PCB adds a second entry in our ACES' inventory of shields for the Dolgin Development Board.
 Maximum use of the ATtiny84's 11 digital pins provides support for two 7-segment countdown displays (one for each direction: B0:B2,A6:A7) and six LEDs (three per direction: A0:A5).
+2019 09 30.
+After soldering up Version 2 and seating it in Version 5 of the Dolgin Development Board everything is functioning as expected.

-Analog to Digital Conversion Shield for the Dolgin Development Board (May 2019).
-The first of (hopefully) many Appliances and Shields for the Dolgin Development board is a Shield that exploits the AVR's 10-bit Analog-to-Digital Conversion peripheral.
-Creative use of the tiny's limited set of 10 digital pins resulted a bank of four small (0.3") 7 segment displays (ROHM: LA-301VL) driven through POV to present the AD conversion to a value from 0-1023.
+(DDP Shield) Analog to Digital Conversion Shield for the Dolgin Development Platform (May 2019).
+The first of a number of Appliances and Shields for the Dolgin Development Platform.
+This Shield exploits the AVR's 10-bit Analog-to-Digital Conversion peripheral.
+Creative use of the ATtiny84's limited set of 10 digital pins resulted a bank of four small (0.3") 7 segment displays (ROHM: LA-301VL) driven through POV to present the AD conversion to a value from 0-1023.

 2019 DC Fan Project.
 (May 2019).
 At a point in the third term in the Spring of 2019 it was determined that a fitting tribute to the intense AVR Assembly software investigations of the common 4-wire DC cooling fan would be best served by creating an attractive housing for students to enjoy in their dorm rooms in the Fall.
 K. Fiset-Algarvio, Mr. Elia, and I secretly partnered to develop 10 units of the device that appears below, right.
 A custom PCB, in-house 3D printed case, and a pair of 2D custom acrylic panels were brought together to create an an attractive device that is driven the very code the students developed together over their final ACES term.